Title IX and Sex/Gender-Based Misconduct

 - 9 Revision Dates

-The purpose of this policy is to provide an administrative framework and oversight for reporting, investigating, adjudicating, and resolving sex-based misconduct by members of the Appalachian State University (“Appalachian”) community.
+The purpose of this policy is to provide an administrative framework and oversight for reporting, investigating, adjudicating, and resolving Title IX and sex/gender-based sex-based misconduct (Prohibited Conduct) by members of the Appalachian State University (“Appalachian”) community.

-2.1 This policy applies to all members of the Appalachian community, including students, faculty, staff, visitors, volunteers, and others who participate in programs, activities, or conduct business on behalf of Appalachian that occur in locations, events, or circumstances where Appalachian exercises substantial control over both the respondent and the context in which the alleged sex-based misconduct occurs.
+2.1 This policy applies to all members of the Appalachian community, including students, University employees (including, but not limited to, faculty and staff), and third parties (including, but not limited to, visitors, volunteers, and others) who participate in programs, activities, or conduct business on behalf of Appalachian.

-2.2 This policy addresses prohibited conduct that occurs either: (a) on property owned or controlled by Appalachian; (b) off Appalachian property in any building owned or controlled by a student organization that is officially recognized by Appalachian; or (c) on property owned or controlled by non-Appalachian entities or individuals that has an adverse or detrimental effect on Appalachian and its employees, employment applicants, students, visitors or volunteers.
+2.2 This policy addresses prohibited conduct that occurs either: (a) in an education program or activity controlled by Appalachian; (b) on property owned or controlled by Appalachian; (c) in any building owned or controlled by a student organization that is officially recognized by Appalachian; or (d) on property owned or controlled by non-Appalachian entities or individuals that has an adverse or detrimental effect on Appalachian, its employees, students, or third parties.

-2.3 Allegations of harassment and discrimination based on sex, gender, gender expression, gender identity, and sexual orientation, including instances involving sexual assault, dating violence, domestic violence, or stalking, are subject to this policy and Appalachian Policy 110 – Discrimination and Harassment.
+2.3 Allegations of harassment and discrimination based on sex (including pregnancy), gender, gender expression, gender identity, and sexual orientation, including instances involving sexual assault/misconduct, dating violence, domestic violence, or stalking, are subject to this policy and Appalachian Policy 110 – Discrimination and Harassment.
 If there is a conflict between Appalachian Policy 110 – Discrimination and Harassment and this policy for the statuses and conduct referenced in this subsection, then this policy shall be controlling.

-- Any conduct that involves the sexual harassment or sex-based discrimination of an individual based on their gender, gender expression, gender identity, sex (including pregnancy) or sexual orientation, including instances involving sexual assault, dating violence, domestic violence, or stalking.
+- Any conduct that involves the sexual harassment or sex-based discrimination of an individual including instances involving quid pro quo harassment, sexual assault, dating violence, domestic violence, or sex-based stalking that occurred in the United States and in the University’s education program or activity.

-- Engaging in acts of Sex-Based Misconduct or Retaliation, as expressed in this policy.
+- Engaging in acts of Title IX and/or Sex/Gender-Based Misconduct or Retaliation, as expressed in this policy.

-- The individual designated by the University, as expressed in this policy, with the primary responsibility for coordinating Appalachian’s efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent Sex-Based Misconduct, and Retaliation prohibited under this policy.
+- The individual designated by the University, as expressed in this policy, with the primary responsibility for coordinating Appalachian’s efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent Prohibited Conduct under this policy.

-- The Grievance Process refers to the entire span of actions and procedures commencing with Appalachian’s initial receipt of a Formal Complaint of alleged Prohibited Conduct through final resolution and appeals.
+- The Resolution Process refers to the entire span of actions and procedures commencing with Appalachian’s initial receipt of a Formal Complaint of alleged Prohibited Conduct through final resolution and appeals, if any.
 This process incorporates, as needed and determined by the Title IX Coordinator, the initial review of complaints, assessments of needs for assistance or supportive measures, options for informal resolutions, initiation and completion of formal investigations, adjudication, sanctioning, and appeals.

 4 Policy and Procedure Statements